Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

-Common App also provides students with valuable resources for the application process, including step by step application guidelines, and information about financial aid and scholarship options.
+The Common App also provides students with valuable resources for the application process, including step-by-step application guidelines, information about financial aid and scholarship options, as well as how to get your application fee waived.

 How Much Does the Common App Cost?

-Although the Common App is free to use, individual schools sometimes have their own application fees that students must pay to apply.
-Many schools don’t charge any fees, and some don’t charge fees for domestic or international students.
+Although the Common App is free to use, individual schools often have their own application fees that students must pay to apply.
+The average undergraduate application fee for U.S. students is $56.
+However, some schools don’t charge application fees.

 The Common App organization understands that some students are unable to pay application fees, and they don’t want this to be a barrier for students to be able to apply for college.
 For this reason, they have created the Common App Fee Waiver, which allows students to apply to schools without any fees.